-Successful applications should also:
+Applications should also:

 - Be strategically linked to other developments promoting social and economic development in the local community

-- Build on best practice and be innovative.
+- Build on best practice and be innovative

-- Demonstrate and require a contribution from the community
+- Demonstrate and require a contribution from the community or agency / organisation

 - Demonstrate the capacity for successful implementation